oscal-compass/community/MEMBERSHIP.md

 * You work with other Maintainers to maintain the project's overall health and success holistically.
 * Unless otherwise specified, you will be provided with permission to merge commits to the project repository branches.

+## Security Team

+In future, OSCAL Compass may have a separate Security Team created by the Oversight Committee to respond to security issues and CVEs.
+The security team will be common across all projects in OSCAL Compass org.
+It should have at least one member from each **core** project (prefereably a maintainer), nominated by the project to the team.
+Other members may be appointed by the Oversight Committee from amongst OSCAL Compass org members.
+The charter and other details will be approved/governed by the Oversght committee when the Security Team is formed.

 ## Stepping Down and the Emeritus Process

 Life priorities, interests, and passions can change.
 Contributors can retire and move to _emeritus Maintainers_.
 If a